StanislasJEANGEY/SAE_BONIN_JEANGEY_SEILER_YUNG/README.md

 - Click on it and you should be kick of our streaming app
 - To go back on NetVOD you need to log in

+## The categories
+### Favorite series

+- First, if you don't have series already like, go like any series you like in the catalogue and go back in the homepage.
+- Now you have one or several videos who appears.
+It’s work like the catalogue but only with your favorite series

+### Continue watching

+- First, if you don't have any series in this category. go watch a series but not entirely and go back in the homepage.
+- Now you have one series who appears and same as catalogue or favorite series it's work the same.

+### Watch it again
+- First, if you don't have any series in this category. go watch a series but but this time entirely and go back in the homepage.
+-  Now you have one series who appears in this category. it's means you finish this one and you can watch it again as many time you want.